georgehieron/ben-hamilton/src/work/3d-illustration.md

   unreal setting, contrasted with some of the very real-world analogue tools I used to create it: namely pens, pencils and of course erasers for the mistakes I made along the way!"
-summary: The illustration was created in collaboration with my brother James who is a Cinema 4D whizz.
+summary: The illustration was created in collaboration with Cinema 4D whizzkid (and also my brother 😉) James Hamilton.
 components:
   - type: singleImage
     fullheight: true